watsonlr/sample-gitpages/index.md

 <!--This is an index file. -->
 # Index File HERE
+### *This is the landing page for a gitpages site written entirely in Markdown.*
 <!--Heading 2-->

-The purpose of this file is to demonstrate that gitpages will natively serve a MarkDown index page.
+The purpose of this file is to demonstrate that ***gitpages*** will natively serve a MarkDown as the index page.
 From the [documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site):
 > Create the entry file for your site.
 GitHub Pages will look for an index.html, index.md, or README.md file as the entry file for your site.

 (Not sure on the read order, if all are present)